-kpmg.com/globalACI

-The views and opinions expressed herein are those of the survey respondents and do not necessarily represent the views and opinions of KPMG.
+kpmg.com/cn

 The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.

-© 2016 KPMG Advisory Services, a Nigerian partnership, member firm of the KPMG network of independent firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
-KPMG International provides no client services.
-No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
+© 2016 KPMG Huazhen LLP, a People's Republic of China partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.

-Any trademarks or service marks identified in this document are the property of their respective owner(s).
 The KPMG name and logo are registered trademarks or trademarks of KPMG International.